codersantosh/wp-react-plugin-boilerplate/readme.md

 - **Production Build:**

   - Provides `npm run build` command to generate optimized production files for the plugin.

+- **Language File Creation:**

+  - Generates `.pot` files from both JavaScript and PHP code.
+  - Includes the `npm run makepot` command to generate the `.pot` file.
+Note: The JavaScript language file is created using `@wordpress/babel-preset-default`.
+The `npm run makepot` command utilizes WP-CLI to generate PHP file translations and merge them with the `JavaScript .pot` file to produce the final `.pot` file.

+- **Deployment Command:**

+  - Run `npm run deploy` to create a production-ready deploy folder.
+  - Rename and upload this folder to your WordPress site or WordPress.org after thorough testing.

 - **REST API Integration:**